 Sometimes, all you’re looking for is a simple and straightforward blog on running a small business.
 When that time comes, make sure to check out Small Biz Club, because it certainly fits the bill.
 From payroll processing to marketing to millennials, Small Biz Club answers the questions you didn’t even know you had yet.

 A blog for the entrepreneur who wants a touch of humor mixed into their small business advice, Business Banter is certainly not a resource to miss.
-Be sure to check out their animated films and funny articles—as well as their useful tips and tricks to running a successful company.
+Be sure to check out their customer-centric tales and funny articles—as well as their useful tips and tricks to running a successful company.

 No list of small business advice gurus would be complete without Gary Vaynerchuk, master of the entrepreneurial hustle.
 Whether you’re perusing his blog, watching his videos, or tweeting questions at him, you’re bound to pick up some precious pearls of advice from this Big Personality entrepreneur.